-It is the Company's intention to issue an updated PEA to reflect a phased approach that would begin with an initial reduced scale production operation followed by an expansion towards the full project scope.
+The Company is considering an update to the existing PEA aimed at a phased approach that would begin with an initial reduced scale production operation followed by an expansion towards a larger project scope.

 In January 2016, the Company announced the completion of a resource estimate prepared for the 100% owned Los Verdes North Copper-Molybdenum deposit.
-The new estimate confirmed the presence of a second significant source of near surface copper/molybdenum/silver mineralization incremental to the Company's Los Verdes South Deposit.
+The new estimate confirmed the presence of a second source of near surface copper/molybdenum/silver mineralization incremental to the Company's Los Verdes South Deposit.

-The North Deposit appeared to offer the potential for an alternate route to initiate mining operations at the Los Verdes project potentially eliminating months of waste pre-stripping along with the associated capital costs.
-In light of these results, the Company decided to evaluate the potential for incorporating the new resource into the PEA.
-A preliminary mine plan and further metallurgical test work was initiated for the North Deposit and will be included with the new PEA.
+The North Deposit appears to offer the potential for an alternate route to initiate mining operations at the Los Verdes project.
+A preliminary mine plan and further metallurgical test work has been initiated for the North Deposit.